freedomofpress/securedrop-docs/docs/source.rst

 |Memorizing your codename|

-You will next be brought to the submission interface, where you may upload a document, enter a message to send to journalists, or both.
+You will next be brought to the submission page, where you may upload a document, enter a message to send to journalists, or both.
 You can only submit one document at a time, so you may want to combine several files into a ZIP archive if necessary.
 The maximum submission